kevinpettersson/scheduling-application/docs/RAD/rad.md

 Acceptance criteria:
 * The calendar should be able to be presented to the user as a website interface.
 * It should be easy to navigate and understand
+* The design should mostly align with the Figma design

 Epic 2 - Additional Features:
 ![alt text](image-14.png)

-From this epic, these are the user stories that has been created:
+From the second epic, these are the user stories that has been created:

-User Story 1: _As a user I want to be able to add attendees to every event, so that I easily can distinguish between my own events and my friends events._
+User Story 1: _As a user, I want to be able to add attendees to the events in my schedule, so that I can create a combined schedule with my friends or lab partners and easily distinguish between my own events and my friends events in the schedule._

 Acceptance criteria:
-* Attendees contain Name and Mail
+* Attendees contains name and mail
 * Attendees should be optional in an event

-User Story 2: _As a user I want to be able to add my own events, edit events and delete events, to be able to make a personalized schedule._
+User Story 2: _As a user I want to be able to add my own events, edit events and delete events, to be able to create a personalized schedule._

 Acceptance criteria:

+* The user should be able to add, edit and delete its events.
 * Added events must contain the most basic information
 * Every event should contain an event ID
 * The calendar should be saved to the database